Drain-Web/frontend-web-react/README.md

     $ git remote -v

-Once all local changes are made, they need to be *git commited* and then pushed to the Heroku remote repository with:
+Once all local changes are made, they need to be *git commited* with the classical command:

+    $ git commit -a -m "Some description of your changes"

+Next step is to push the changes to Heroku remote git repository.
+Heroku is set up to build the Docker just after it receives the git push.
+In the build process, Heroku maintains a *build cache* to speed things up.
+Sometimes the cache needs to be cleaned up with:

+    $ heroku builds:cache:purge -a drain-web

+And then the changes should be pushed to the Heroku remote repository with:

-    $ git push heroku [your_dev_branch]:main
+    $ git push heroku [your_local_dev_branch]:main

 If everything worked fine, the system was built and deployed after the git push and it can be accessed at [https://drain-web.herokuapp.com/](https://drain-web.herokuapp.com/).